mburhanpurkar/web_viewer/README.md

 important to generate a unique link for each pipeline run to prevent browser caching from displaying the incorrect plots!)

-Note: uwsgi launch code is `uwsgi --socket 0.0.0.0:5001 --plugin python --protocol=http -w wsgi --callable app`
+Note: uwsgi launch code is `uwsgi --socket 0.0.0.0:5000 --plugin python --protocol=http -w wsgi --callable app --processes=4`

 ### Tiled Image Viewer